Is your brand invisible to AI?

 How to Improve Your Internal Linking Structure

-Internal Linking is a vital part of helping both users and search engines navigate around your website.
 Using internal links can help Google build up a hierarchy of pages on your website by giving more value to more important pages that you would like to rank as opposed to less valuable pages.
-The more internal links pointing towards pages, the more often Google will visit those pages as they see those pages more valuable!
+The more internal links pointing towards pages, the more often Google will visit those pages, as it sees those pages as more valuable!

-What are internal links?
+What are Internal Links?

 Put simply, they are one page on your website linking to another page on your website.
-They come in two forms – Navigational links and Contextual links.
+They come in two forms: Navigational links and Contextual links.

 Navigational Links